 Here are the best co-working spaces for working in and around Washington, D.C.

 WeWork has locations all over the D.C. area, but the location near the Shaw-Howard University Metro Station steals hearts for its outstanding interior design.
 The name comes from the space’s previous life as a bread factory.

 Cost: Starting at $390 per month (see rates for WeWork Wonder Bread Factory)

 Hours: Monday through Friday, 9 a.m. to 6 p.m.

 Food and drink: Coffee and fruit water provided

-Smack dab between Dupont Circle and Farragut North Metro Stations, this Breather space has a superbly convenient location, as well as a low cost for individual use or small group meetings.
-The boardroom table can comfortably seat six people, and the space can accommodate larger groups by adding an adjacent workroom with break-out nooks to your reservation.
+Close to Dupont Circle metro station, this Breather space has a superbly convenient location, as well as a reasonable cost for individuals and small groups.
+The boardroom table can comfortably seat ten people, with a whiteboard and television available for presentations.

 The Hive 2.0 (Anacostia)

 Not just a co-working space, The Hive 2.0 encourages entrepreneurship.
 It’s a great option for people who need a long-term space rather than a casual drop-in, and offers a wealth of on-site services for professionals, including creative types.